 The helpers are tired.
 Add the pandemic and the “Great Resignation” on top of already challenging, high-stress work and it’s no surprise that the human services workforce is in crisis.

-We’ve recently written about the causes of social worker burnout, ways technology can help lessen the burden, and strategies for making workers feel more supported.
-Today we thought it would also be helpful to round up expert resources that dive into turnover statistics, as well as strategies for managing burnout, measuring turnover, and improving retention.
+We recently published our own deep dive into what causes social work burnout.
+Today we thought it would also be helpful to round up expert resources that dive into managing burnout, measuring turnover, and improving retention.
 Keep reading for an overview of how each resource can help you.